cloudevents/spec/registry/spec.md

   respective protocol endpoints, but implementations MAY define and use additional protocol names.

-  Predefined protocols are referred tp by name and version as `{NAME}/{VERSION}`.
+  Predefined protocols are referred to by name and version as `{NAME}/{VERSION}`.
 If the version is not specified, the default version of the protocol is assumed.
 The version number format is determined by the protocol specification's usage of versions.